How To Take Control Of Your Anger Issues

 • Physical symptoms, like headaches or high blood pressure

-How to effectively manage anger
+How to effectively control emotions and manage anger issues

-Several helpful strategies may help you manage feelings of anger more effectively.
+Several helpful strategies may help you to manage feelings of anger more effectively.
 You may wish to try a few of the following to discover which is best for you.

 Mindfulness and meditation